-- Develop a Capital Improvements Plan (CIP) to address the long-term needs for a new township hall, fire protection and emergency services, and community recreation. - Seek grants through federal, state and other funding sources for infrastructure improvements, community facility and service improvements and economic development projects. - Direct development to areas with existing infrastructure.
-Where infrastructure is not adequate, pursue grants with contributions from developers to fund the upgrading of infrastructure to support proposed new development. - Educate landowners on the proper maintenance of septic systems. - Explore methods to increase awareness of Township services, programs and facilities. - Review the Zoning Ordinance to determine if the Township has regulations that cover private community wastewater systems. - Recognize the importance of new technologies, such as high-speed internet/wi-fi.
+- " Develop a Capital Improvements Plan (CIP) to address the long-term needs for a new township hall, fire protection and emergency services, and community recreation. - " Seek grants through federal, state and other funding sources for infrastructure improvements, community facility and service improvements and economic development projects. - " Direct development to areas with existing infrastructure.
+Where infrastructure is not adequate, pursue grants with contributions from developers to fund the upgrading of infrastructure to support proposed new development. - " Educate landowners on the proper maintenance of septic systems. - " Explore methods to increase awareness of Township services, programs and facilities. - " Review the Zoning Ordinance to determine if the Township has regulations that cover private community wastewater systems. - " Explore methods of expanding broadband internet access throughout the Township.